-Sometimes referred to as “whole rye bread,” vollkornbrot is the very definition of rye bread.
-In contrast to regular white or whole wheat bread, vollkornbrot has a dense texture, a darker color, and it has a sour, earthy flavor.
+Sometimes referred to as “whole rye bread,” Vollkornbrot is the very definition of rye bread.
+In contrast to regular white or whole wheat bread, it has a dense texture, a darker color, and a sour, earthy flavor.

-Vollkornbrot can be enjoyed with jam and other types of bread spread, which makes it perfect for breakfast.
-However, you can serve vollkornbrot as a side dish with meaty meals, especially those with a lot of thick gravy.
+Vollkornbrot can be enjoyed with jam and other bread spreads, making it perfect for a breakfast full of German flavor.
+However, you can serve Vollkornbrot as a side dish with meaty meals, especially those with a lot of thick gravy.

-Also known as “farmer style German bread,” bauernbrot is made with a mixture of rye flour and regular bread flour, as well as caraway seeds.
-Because bauernbrot is a rye-dominated bread, it has a dense texture and a slightly sour flavor as well.
+Also known as “farmer style German bread”, Bauernbrot is made with a mixture of rye flour, regular bread flour, and caraway seeds.
+Because Bauernbrot is a rye-dominated bread, it has a dense texture and a slightly sour flavor.